 SECTION 1.
 Subchapter Z, Chapter 51, Education Code, is amended by adding Sections 51.96852 and 51.96853 to read as follows:

 Sec.
 51.96852.
-RECOMMENDED COURSE SEQUENCES. (a) In this section, "institution of higher education" has the meaning assigned by Section 61.003.
+RECOMMENDED COURSE SEQUENCES. (a) In this section:

+"institution of higher education" has the meaning assigned by Section 61.003; and

+“recommended course sequence” means a suggested arrangement of lower and upper division courses that would enable a full-time student to complete the required courses for a 60-hour degree or certificate program within two years, or a 120-hour degree program within four years and.

+(a-1) A recommended course sequence shall include, where applicable, the Texas Common Course numbering system course number for each course included within the recommended course sequence.

 (b) Each institution of higher education shall develop a recommended course sequence for each undergraduate certificate or degree program offered by the institution.
 Each recommended course sequence must identify the required courses for the applicable certificate or degree program in the general core curriculum or the academic discipline core curriculum as described by Section 61.822.

+(c) An institution of higher education may develop multiple recommended course sequences for a specific certificate or degree program offered by the institution.

-(c) Each institution of higher education shall include the recommended course sequences developed under this section in the institution's course catalog and on the institution's Internet website.
+(c) (d) Each institution of higher education shall include the recommended course sequences developed under this section in the institution's course catalog and on the institution's Internet website.

 Sec.
 51.96853.
 TRANSFER OF CREDIT FROM LOWER-DIVISION INSTITUTIONS OF HIGHER EDUCATION; ARTICULATION AGREEMENTS. (a) In this section: